corverroos/gssh/README.md

 # SSH by selecting one of all VMs:
 gssh

-# SSH by selecting one of any VMs that start with 'foo', ie. "^foo.*":
+# SSH by selecting one of any VMs that match regex 'foo' (name contains 'foo')
-gssh foo
+gssh -f foo

-# SSH to a specific 'foo-bar' VM:
+# SSH to a specific VM named 'foo-bar':
-gssh foo-bar
+gssh -h foo-bar
+gssh -f '^foo-bar$'

 # SSH to previously selected VM:
 gssh -p

 # SSH using gcloud default user:
 gssh -u=""

+# SSH to previously selected VM and execute the command 'ls -la':
+gssh -p ls -la

+# SSH to VM named 'foo-bar' and execute the commands 'ls -la' and 'pwd' and 'printenv':
+gssh -h foo-bar -- \
+  ls -ls && \
+  pwd && \
+  printenv
 ``````